pgroudas/handbook/api/api.md

 * **execution_error**: An error occurred during the run on the hadoop cluster.
 * **service_error**: An internal error occurred.

-Additionly, jobs stopped by a user have the states:
+Additionally, jobs stopped by a user have the states:

 * **stopping**:  User has requested that the job be stopped
 * **stopped**: Job is stopped

+Since Hadoop may write the output of the job to multiple files the output_blobs list contains one element for each output of the job.

 ## Store Script (Coming Soon)